 Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school science curriculum for the 11-16 age range.

-You will learn how to teach all three sciences to GCSE and your specialism, Biology, Chemistry or Physics, up to AS/A level.
+You’ll learn how to teach sciences to GCSE and your science specialism, up to AS/A level.

-You will explore various teaching methods in our laboratories, which mirror school science classrooms.
-You’ll consider how to plan lessons and manage activities.
-You’ll learn how to reflect on your developing practice and how research can improve this.
+You’ll explore various teaching methods in our laboratories, which mirror school science classrooms.
+You’ll consider how to plan lessons and manage activities, how to reflect on your developing practice and how research can develop this.

-You will conduct some of the experiments you might use on your placements such as exploring the properties of electromagnets, extracting DNA from a kiwi fruit, and investigating the reactions of alkaline metals.
+And, you’ll conduct some of the experiments you might use on your placements, such as exploring the properties of electromagnets, extracting DNA from a kiwi fruit, and investigating the reactions of alkaline metals.